 Imagine you are responsible for manually identifying and assessing harmful or concerning content made online or through an official school account.
 That task would be far too labor-intensive, timely and unsustainable.
 Faculty members must be able to identify, assess and then react to potential threats as thoroughly and as quickly as possible to mitigate risk and prevent harm.

 Linguistic and machine-learning models must be innovative, robust and continually updated to substantially reduce the number of posts your threat assessment team sifts through.
 Our models are able to reduce the number of posts that need attention by a factor of 3,000, which saves highly valuable time.

 We still need the human touch.
 While linguistics allows for efficiency, you know your students best, and manual review and triage of digital communications is vital.
 Only you will know whether a student who says, “I am going to bomb this election” fears they’ll fail their run for Student Council President or if they mean something much more dangerous.

 Language is incredibly complex, and it changes constantly.
 Today’s social, emotional and related challenges demand proactive ways to analyze and identify signals of potential harm within the digital communication methods we use most often.
-Social Sentinel’s Data Science team can help you recognize and address the content that matters most to your students’ safety and overall wellbeing.
+Detect’s Data Science team can help you recognize and address the content that matters most to your students’ safety and overall wellbeing.
 This, in turn, helps you maintain a safe and secure learning environment in which everyone can reach their full potential and thrive.

 - The complexity of language makes understanding meaning — especially in digital conversations — very difficult.